nus-cs2103-AY2122S2/ip/docs/README.md

   [D][] gym (by: Jan 22 2022)
 Now you have 1 tasks in your list.
 ```
-Now you have added the deadline task 'gym' with a due date of 'Jan 22 2022' to your list which now has a total of 1 task.
+Now you have added the deadline task `gym` with a due date of `Jan 22 2022` to your list which now has a total of 1 task.

 ### `event` - Creates and add the event task into your list.